-The figures included in the reports are drawn from our own analysis of the survey results prior to data being submitted to the Higher Education Statistics Agency (HESA), who perform their own analysis of the data using slightly different definitions and categories.
+The figures included in the reports are drawn from our own analysis of the survey results provided to us by HESA, who perform their own analysis of the data using slightly different definitions and categories.
 This may cause some small differences with the data reported in the Key Information Set.

 Median salaries presented are calculated from salaries of graduates in full time employment in the UK only and are determined from the available data provided by graduates.

 In some cases, the median is based on a restricted population and therefore may not represent a robust statistical measure.
 In cases where too few graduates provided their earnings, no median salary has been included in the reports.